For senior leaders carrying more stress, overwhelm and pressure home than they ever let show

 I came to coaching through that experience.
 Before that, I had built and run a consultancy that employed doctors and nurses to advise businesses on workplace health — giving me an unusually clear view of how organisations handle, and mishandle, the human cost of high performance.

-Since then I have worked with hundreds of senior leaders — helping them reframe their relationship with their current role or create a genuine exit strategy and reinvent the second half of their lives.
+Since then I have worked with hundreds of senior leaders — helping them steady how they react and relate under sustained pressure, protect the relationships that the climb quietly erodes, and, when the time comes, leave well and reinvent the second half of their lives.

 The peak of the career is not the end of the climb — it is the beginning of the descent, and most senior leaders have been so trained for the ascent that they have never registered they are now on the way down.
 We begin by honouring what the mountain gave — mastery, agency, status, the means to provide — before counting what it cost.
 The first aha most people meet here is quiet and exact: I built my identity, not my life.
 Leaving well is a separate skill from climbing well, and almost nothing in the corporate operating system has trained you for it.